MoKmaal/library/README.md

 # Note
 Assume Java 8 installed to be able to run this app after cloning it.

 This app doesn't use db instead we are using csv file to store retreive and maintain the data.

-You can change the file path from db.properties file
+You can change the file path from db.properties file.

 # Introduction

 This maintains a database of books.
 The user, through a command line interface,